tomjoht/tomjoht.github.io/_posts/2015/2015-05-31-realizations-from-career-fair-what-i-lost.md

 I had a colleague back at the American University of Cairo who told me numerous times that I would be a perfect technical writer.
 He had done technical writing for corporations before, so he had some experience with it.
 I had always created websites to accompany my classes, so maybe this is what gave him the impression that I was technical.

 For mostly monetary reasons, I turned to technical writing.
 Leveraging the detailed explanations of how protein worked as my writing samples, I landed a job at Raymond James Financial.
-After a while I found that, despite my preconceptions about how boring and lifeless technical writing would be, it wasn't bad so bad after all.
+After a while I found that, despite my preconceptions about how boring and lifeless technical writing would be, it wasn't so bad after all.

 In fact, I kind of liked it.
 I liked the tools aspect of it, and figuring things out.
 I liked that I didn't exhaust so much creative energy throughout the day.
 I liked working in teams, with engineers and UX designers and project managers.